Biodynamic agriculture: Geographic developments

-Today biodynamics is practiced in more than 50 countries worldwide and in a variety of circumstances, ranging from temperate arable farming, viticulture in France, cotton production in Egypt, to silkworm breeding in China.
+Today biodynamics is practised in more than 50 countries worldwide and in a variety of circumstances, ranging from temperate arable farming, viticulture in France, cotton production in Egypt, to silkworm breeding in China.
 Demeter International is the primary certification agency for farms and gardens using the methods.
-In 2020 Demeter International and the International Biodynamic Association joined to become the Biodynamic Federation - Demeter International.
+In 2020 Demeter International and the International Biodynamic Association joined to become the Biodynamic Federation – Demeter International.